Top 8 ERP Solutions for Startups

 How much does it cost to implement an ERP system?

-ERP implementation is usually twice the cost of using the software annually.
+ERP implementation usually costs twice the annual cost of using the software.
 The average price of ERP software is between $1,740 and $9,330 per month.
 For example, ERP software that is $20,880 annually would incur at least $41,760 in implementation costs.